fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a < b
 - (line4) This is a semantic requirement, meaning that the less-than-operator procedure has to be a *Total Ordering relation*.

-(**Note**: When we say *Total Ordering* we are referring to the ordering relation, the mathematical term mentioned in the previous article.
+(**Note**: when we say *Total Ordering* we are referring to the ordering relation, the mathematical term mentioned in the previous article.
 When we say *TotallyOrdered* we are referring to the name of the Concept, like Employee is the name of a class or Sort is the name of a function.
 Here we can use any name we want.
 We will invoke this name later, in our algorithms)

-But... remember that there are two kinds of *Total Ordering*.
+So in line4 we are using *Total Ordering*, but remember, there are two kinds of *Total Ordering*.
 Do we mean *Reflexive* or *Strict Total Ordering*?
 Because it would be one or the other.
 Let's review the difference with examples:

 - An example of *Reflexive Total Ordering* is the $$\leq$$ relation on the *Natural* numbers set, or in other words, ($$\mathbb{N}$$, $$\leq$$) is a *Reflexive Totally Ordered Set*.